cbisiere/tiny-prolog2/README.md

 constant = identifier | integer | real-number | string ;
 ```
 Note that using an explicit exponent for real numbers is mandatory, to avoid ambiguities with dotted lists.
+For convenience, it will be considered as optional in Edinburgh syntax, though.

 ### Marseille syntax